 Polyunsaturated fat: This type of fat is mainly in vegetable oils such as safflower, sunflower, sesame, soybean, and corn oils.
 Polyunsaturated fat is also the main fat found in seafood.
 Eating polyunsaturated fat in place of saturated fat may lower LDL cholesterol.
 The two types of polyunsaturated fats are omega-3 and omega-6 fatty acids.

 - Omega-3 fatty acids are found in foods from plants like soybean oil, canola oil, walnuts, and flaxseed.
 They are also found in fatty fish and shellfish as eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA).
 Salmon, anchovies, herring, sardines, Pacific oysters, trout, Atlantic mackerel, and Pacific mackerel are high in EPA and DHA and lower in mercury.
-A healthy diet includes 2 Food Guide servings or more of these types of fish a week.

 - Omega-6 fatty acids are found mostly in liquid vegetable oils like soybean oil, corn oil, and safflower oil.